vmware-tanzu/k-bench/README.md

 * For control-plane (life-cycle management) performance, the benchmark complements the server-side timing adopted in many other existing benchmarks with a client-side approach, based on Kubernetes' event callback mechanism.
-This addressed the coarse-grained timestamp issue on the server-side and enhanced the measuing precision.
+This addressed the coarse-grained timestamp issue on the server-side and enhanced the measuring precision.
 * K-Bench also includes benchmarks built into it, which allows users to study the data plane performance by independently scaling up and scaling out infrastructure resource usage in terms of compute, memory, I/O and network.
 The framework comes with blueprints for running